sindresorhus/awesome/awesome.md

 ## Pay attention to grammar

-Ensure your list is grammatically correct, typo free and has no Markdown formatting errors.
+Ensure your list is grammatically correct, typo-free and has no Markdown formatting errors.
 This should also apply to pull requests.

 ## Choose an appropriate license